Barroqueiro/Cybersecurity-Actions/README.md

 ## Description

-A Github actions package with 6 different types of scans, oriented for cyber-security in offers:
+A Github actions package with 6 different types of scans, oriented for cyber-security, it offers:

 - Bad Practices Scan for python using Prospector and Radon
-- Vulnerability Scanning withing the code and it's dependencies using Horusec
+- Vulnerability Scanning within the code and it's dependencies using Horusec
 - Secrets Scanning within the full repositorie's history using Gitleaks
 - Docker File Linting to find sub optimal choices using Dockle
 - Docker Image Scanning to find vulnerable packages using Trivy